VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: Experiments

 \subsection{Main Results}

-\cref{tab:main-results} presents the main results with gbs/mbs $= 8$ across three model scales.
-VESPO achieves the best average accuracy on all three models, demonstrating the generality of our approach.
-Notably, the improvements are most pronounced on Qwen3-30B-A3B-Base, where VESPO outperforms the best baseline by 2.3\% average accuracy.
+\cref{tab:main-results} presents the main results with gbs/mbs = 8 across three model scales.
+VESPO achieves the best (or tied-best) average accuracy on all three models, demonstrating the generality of our approach.
+Notably, the improvements are most pronounced on Qwen3-30B-A3B-Base, where VESPO outperforms the best baseline by $10.9$ percentage points in average accuracy ($70.0$ vs $59.1$).
 This suggests that VESPO's soft suppression of extreme importance weights is particularly beneficial for MoE architectures, where routing inconsistencies amplify distribution shift and make training stability more challenging.
 Given these observations, we focus our detailed analysis on Qwen3-30B-A3B-Base in the following sections.